cs50nestm/cs50labs/variables/README.md

 To start, declare a new variable `age` as an int and use `get_int()` with get a value from the user.

-Now replace every occurance of `17` with `age`, so that the program uses the variable rather than the hardcoded number for each calculation.
+Now replace every occurrence of `17` with `age`, so that the program uses the variable rather than the hardcoded number for each calculation.

 When you are done, compile your program by typing the following in the terminal window after the `$` prompt followed by enter: